 At Advanced ENT & Allergy Center, we treat allergies specific to the Denver, Colorado area.
-Compared to allergy tests of old, we have been able to streamline the process.
+We have significantly streamlined the testing process compared to allergy tests of the past.
 Gone are the days of 200+ pokes on your back that only the toughest could withstand.
 Our process takes less than an hour and is done quickly, efficiently, and comfortably on almost all of our patients over the age of six years old.

-Our allergy testing panel is modified periodically to make sure that it includes the most common environmental inhalant allergens causing symptoms in Colorado and the surrounding region, thus insuring the best available results from treatment.
-We test for allergies to dust, cats, dogs, horses, feathers, trees, molds, weeds, brush and grasses in the area.
-During your hour-long in-office skin test, we are able to determine the allergies you have and the severity of each of those allergies.
-If intradermal (skin) allergy testing is not an option for you or your child, we can use a simple blood test to identify your specific allergies.
+Our allergy testing panel is modified periodically to make sure that it includes the most common environmental inhalant allergens causing symptoms in Denver, Colorado and the surrounding region, thus insuring the best available results from treatment.
+We test for all relevant allergens, including dust, cats, dogs, horses, feathers, trees, molds, weeds, and brush/ grasses in the area.
+During your one-hour in-office intradermal skin test, we are able to determine to what you are allergic and the severity of each of those allergies.
+If intradermal allergy testing is not an option for you or your child, we can use a simple blood test to identify your specific allergies.
 If indicated, a blood test can also be performed to identify food allergies.

-At the conclusion of your test, you will meet with Dr. Menachof, a Nurse Practitioner or a Physician’s Assistant to discuss your treatment options.
+At the conclusion of your test, you will meet with one of our immunology experts — Dr. Menachof, a Nurse Practitioner or a Physician’s Assistant — to discuss your treatment options.

 - Schedule an appointment

-- Three (3) days or 72 hours before your testing appointment is scheduled, please stop taking the following medications:
+- Three (3) days or 72 hours before your testing appointment, please stop taking the following medications:

 - Decongestant / antihistamine combination medications

-- Any over-the-counter allergy medicines or cold & cough remedies
+- Over-the-counter allergy medicines or cold & cough remedies

-- Any over-the-counter sleep aids, which usually contain a sedating antihistamine
+- Over-the-counter sleep aids, which usually contain a sedating antihistamine

-- Antidepressant such as Norpramin, Seroquel, Sinequan, Surmontil, Remeron and Vivactil should be stopped before testing.
+- Antidepressants such as Norpramin, Seroquel, Sinequan, Surmontil, Remeron and Vivactil should be stopped before testing.
 Please check with the prescribing doctor before doing this.